HubTou/chat_exporter/README.md

 ## Usage
 Launch Luanti and the chosen script, preferably in this order (otherwise you'll get the translation of your previous gaming session).

-It's of course better if you have 2 or more screens, one for the game, on for the translated chat, one for your [server map](https://github.com/HubTou/HubTou/wiki/Making-a-Luanti-server-local-map)... 😃
+It's of course better if you have 2 or more screens, one for the game, on for the translated chat, one for [your server map](https://github.com/HubTou/HubTou/wiki/Making-a-Luanti-server-local-map)... 😃

 ## Possible future directions
+Ongoing:
-Add commands for direct translation of messages sent by the user: chat messages in the server language, channel messages in the channel language, private message in the destination player language.
+* v1.3: Add commands for direct translation of messages sent by the user: chat messages in the server language, channel messages in the channel language, private message in the destination player language.
 With memorization of these languages from one gaming sessions to the other.
-It would be even better if there was a way to automatically intercept messages sent by the user and to get the server locale or preferred language.
+* v2.0: Automatically intercept messages sent by the user and translate them in the server language.

 Maybe adding a translation cache, along with common gaming abbreviations (ty, wb, brb, etc.).